getindiekit/indiekit/docs/api/index.md

 # Plug-in API

 Indiekit is a Node.js Express server designed to interoperate with IndieWeb protocols and features.

-Plug-ins allow new features to be added, and different protocols and specifications to be supported.
+Indiekit has an API which can be accessed via [plug-ins](../plugins/index.md).
+Plug-ins can add new features or provide support for different protocols and specifications.

 A plug-in can provide any of the following features: